Godiva Chocolatier: Yıldız Holding Ownership

+Ownership and operations in four countries sold to MBK Partners

+In 2019, a Korean private equity firm, MBK Partners agreed to purchase Godiva’s operations in Japan, South Korea, and Australia (and rights to future expansion in New Zealand) as well as its production facility in Belgium.
+Yıldız would retain the brand ownership in all markets, granting a perpetual license for use of the brand to MBK Partners.
+The transaction details were not disclosed, but estimated to be 1 to 1.5 billion USD.

+Two companies, one brand

+Yıldız

+In 2019 Yıldız's Godiva opened its first café-concept location in New York City, with plans to open 2,000 more around the world over the next 6 years.
+In 2021, the company announced the cancellation of its plans to pursue its café concept and the closing of all its physical locations in North America.
+Godiva also closed most of its retail locations in Europe.

+In April 2024, the Yıldız-owned portion of Godiva was integrated into the confectionery and snack foods company Pladis, a subsidiary of Yıldız formed in 2016.
+Under this structure, Steve Lesnard was appointed as President of Godiva.

+Its biggest markets are the US and China.

+MBK Partners

+MBK Partners independently own and operate Godiva in Japan, South Korea and Australia, including 300+ shops selling a variety of products including chocolate, biscuits, cake, ice cream, and drinks.
+Since 2021, the company has expanded into cafés and bakeries under the Godiva branding.

 Civic engagement

-Godiva is committed to sustainability practices.
-The company is a participating member of the World Cocoa Foundation and Cocoa Horizons Foundation and a partner of Save the Children.
+The company is a participating member of the World Cocoa Foundation and Cocoa Horizons Foundation, and a partner of Save the Children.
 Godiva began The Lady Godiva Program, which partnered with FEED Projects in its first year.
 Godiva also partners with the Earthworm Foundation to continue their commitment to ensuring the sustainability of the cocoa industry and is in agreement with the Cocoa & Forests Initiative to stop deforestation and forest degradation concerning the production of cocoa.

-Godiva's sustainability efforts also impact people.
-With the Seeds for Progress Foundation, Godiva facilitates access to education for children living in coffee-growing communities.
-The Lady Godiva Initiative is Godiva's pledge to annually honor and award $25,000 grants to five non-governmental organizations (NGOs) in the US, Canada, Belgium, England and China that are doing the work of empowering women.
+With its Seeds for Progress Foundation, Godiva facilitates access to education for children living in coffee-growing communities.
+In 2020, the company announced the launch of The Lady Godiva Initiative, which is Godiva's pledge to annually honour and award $25,000 grants to five non-governmental organizations (NGOs) in the United States, Canada, Belgium, England and China that are doing the work of empowering women.

 Locations

 In 2016, Godiva had approximately 650 retail stores throughout the world.
 Godiva's global presence increased rapidly, especially in such non-Western countries as China and Japan.

 In 2021, Godiva announced that it would close its 128 stores in North America because of decreased mall traffic sales; customers could instead purchase products through Godiva's online marketplace and through grocery, club, and retail partners.

-Godiva has factories in Brussels, in Reading, Pennsylvania, and in Turkey.
+While not widely announced, Godiva closed most of its locations across Europe as well.